 Funery enamel of Geffrey Plante Genest in Le Mans Cathedral

-Initially, I (as web author) investigated claims of a proximity of the Plant name to a noble line of descent from an illegitimate half-brother of Henry II, to wit Hamelyn de Warenne.
-However, as further early data for the Plant name accumulated, it had become more convincingly clear by 2015 (to the extent of 20 co-incident locations) that the feudal lords over the early Plants were a Longspée-Audley noble line, starting with an illegitiame son of Henry II, to wit William Longspée (ca.1176-1226).
+Initially, I investigated claims of a proximity of the Plant name to a noble line of descent from an illegitimate half-brother of Henry II, to wit Hamelyn de Warenne.
+However, as further early data for the Plant name accumulated, it had become more convincingly clear by 2015 (to the extent of 20 coincident locations) that the feudal lords over the early Plants were a Longspée-Audley noble line, starting with an illegitiame son of Henry II, called William Longspée (ca.1176-1226).
 The balance of the evidence is presented in more detail elsewhere on this website.
-Though this heavily favours the Longspée-Audley hypothesis, for essentially all of the early Plant records, I shall here highlight the overlap where the earls Warenne also were not very far distant from some of the evidence for the early Plant name.
+Though this heavily favours the Longspée-Audley hypothesis, for essentially all of the early Plant records, I shall here include an overlap whereby the earls Warenne also were not very far distant from some of the evidence for the early Plant name.
+Much more detail of the connections of early Plants to the Longspée-Audley lords is given here.

 The Plant name is found for example near de Warenne lands in Somerset.
 However, the formative Plant surname could have begun earlier when William Longspée held Charlton in Somerset.
 This proximity can be outlined more fully as follows.
-In ca.1280, `Robert Plonte of Saltforde, once bailif of Marsfelde' is mentioned in records for Bath: Maresfield adjoins the de Warenne honour of Lewes in Sussex though this probably refers instead to Marshfield near Saltford; Saltford adjoined the Longspée manor of Charlton in Somerset which then passed into de Warenne hands.
+In ca.1280, `Robert Plonte of Saltforde, once bailif of Marsfelde' is mentioned in records for Bath: Maresfield adjoins the de Warenne honour of Lewes in Sussex but this reference to `once balif of Maresfeld' probably relates instead to Marshfield near Saltford; Saltford adjoined the Longspée manor of Charlton in Somerset which then subsequently passed into de Warenne hands.

 In the late-thirteenth-century Welsh Wars, William's son and heir, John de Warenne (1231-1305), who had become the 7th earl at the age of 5, was assigned responsibility for the commissariat; and, in 1301, Richard Plant was granted a license to dig coal at Eweloe, near the de Warenne land of Bromfield and Yale near Chester.
 The 8th and last de Warenne earl, grandson of the 7th earl, died in 1347 without legitimate heirs, and his illegitimate son, Sir Edward de Warren, settled at Poynton in east Cheshire, not far from the main homeland of the Plants.
 However, the Audley descent from William Longspée held land still nearer to the main Cheshire-Staffordshire boundary, where the main homeland of the main Plant family was found.
-Also, the relatively nearby Audleys, as well as the 7th earl Warenne, might have mustered near Eweloe for the aforesaid Welsh War - they held lands at Heleigh castle and Leek, for example, in north Staffordshire near the county boundary with Cheshire.
+Also, the Audleys of Heleigh castle were about 40 miles from Eweloe and they, as well as the 7th earl Warenne, might have mustered near Eweloe for the aforesaid Welsh War.

-There is a 1352 complaint about the removal of goods by James Plant and thirty others from the erstwhile de Warenne hundred of Gallow and Brothercross in north Norfolk; these thirty-one had twenty-six different surnames, seven of which subsequently appear around Macclesfield manor between the new de Warenne seat at Poynton and the longer held Audley lands at Leek: Plont; Halle; Kent; Knyght; Lovell; Nichol; and Bataille or Batiller.
-However, this compaint also involved Ralph, first earl of Stafford who had married an Audley heiress.
+There is a 1352 complaint about the removal of goods by James Plant and thirty others from the erstwhile de Warenne hundred of Gallow and Brothercross in north Norfolk; these thirty-one had twenty-six different surnames, seven of which subsequently appear around Macclesfield manor between the new de Warenne seat at Poynton and the longer held Audley lands at Leek.
+These seven surnames, spanning both locations, were: Plont; Halle; Kent; Knyght; Lovell; Nichol; and Bataille or Batiller.
+However, this linkage for the Plant name need not necessarily have involved the Warrens since this 1352 compaint also involved Ralph, first earl of Stafford who had married an Audley heiress.

 According to nineteenth-century claims, the Plants could have been the illegitimate offspring of the Longspée or de Warenne family; but that would be entering the realms of fantasy.
 In particular, Y-DNA shows that the Plants are not male-line related to Richard III.
 With academic discipline, what can be said is:

 The sprig of broom is hairy, and I have conjectured [John S Plant (2007) The tardy adoption of the Plantagenet surname, Nomina, vol. 30, pp. 57-84 ] that it may relate to the earlier name Plantapilosa (translated as Plantevelue into French) which means `hairy shoot'.
-This seems more likely than the fiction that is currently circulating that the name Plantard led to the Plantagenet family name:
+This seems far better evidenced than a fiction that is currently circulating in popular culture that it was the name Plantard that led on to the Plantagenet family name:

 The evidence that Hamelin de Warren was Geffrey Plante Genest's son comes partly from the expression Hamelinus Comes de Warren Regis Henrici Frater (i.e. Count Hamelin de Warren brother of King Henry), which appears in contemporary acta, according to Count Raoul de Warren though he does not specify whether these are acta of the Privy Council of Henry, Richard, or John.